Production Technology of Grapefruit

 Watch Lecture Video

-• The ancestor of grapefruit is shaddock or pummelo (C. grandis).
+• The ancestor of grapefruit is the shaddock or pummelo ( C. grandis).

-• It has separated from pummelo in 1830 by James Macfadyen.
+• It was separated from Pummelo in 1830 by James Macfadyen.

-• The mild bitterness in the juice is called ‘Naringin’ which is said to have medicinal value. (cure against Malaria)
+• The slight bitterness in the juice is due to ‘Naringin’, which is said to have medicinal value. (in the prevention of malaria)

 Varieties